Have you ever wanted to buy something—I mean you REALLY wanted to buy it—but you needed to be sold first?

 What does that mean?
-It means find 1 thing you CAN agree on, and agree 100%.
-Let’s get real touchy here and say that the prospect in front of you is a huge Trump fan – and you despise the man, how do you find common ground on a topic that illicit incredible passion from both sides?
+It means find one thing you CAN agree on, and agree 100%.
+Let’s get real touchy here and say that the prospect in front of you is a huge Trump fan—and you despise the man.
+How do you find common ground on a topic that elicits incredible passion from both sides?

 Find one thing you CAN agree on, and agree on that one thing 100%.
-For example, if they bring up Trump, you might say something like “He sure can captivate a crowd and keep them engaged and paying full attention to his message”.
+For example, if they bring up Trump, you might say something like, “He sure can captivate a crowd and keep them engaged and paying full attention to his message.”
 Now is that true?
 Absolutely.
 Does it say anything about whether you like the man?
 Not at all.
-But it’s something you can agree on without it being a lie and remain ethical to your morals while still finding common ground with your prospect.
+But it’s something you can agree on without it being a lie so you can remain ethical to your morals while still finding common ground with your prospect.

 I do have a confession though… I used to hate rejection.
 I’d hide from it like my high school principal, and I really struggled to continue selling after a hard no.